idJagrit/dummy-readme/README.md

               <pre><code>uint256 refund = item.deposit - (daysRented * item.dailyPrice);</code></pre>
             </li>
             <li>Previews days remaining to the user who has rented the item.</li>
+            <li>If the user return's the item on the first day itself, then 1 day rent is deducted from the total deposit and rest is refunded to the user</code>.</li>
             <li>Owner cannot rent their own item; they are shown <code>your_book</code> on the UI.</li>
             <li>Deducts penalties for late returns up to <code>max_penalty_days</code>.</li>
             <li>Transfers refund to renter and remaining funds to owner.</li>